vios-s/multiscale-pyag/README.md

 Project page of the paper:

-> Valvano, Gabriele and Leo, Andrea and Tsaftaris, Sotirios A. "Self-supervised Multi-scale Consistency for Weakly Supervised Segmentation Learning" Domain Adaptation and Representation Transfer (2021).
+> Valvano G., Leo A. and Tsaftaris S. A. (DART, 2021), *Self-supervised Multi-scale Consistency for Weakly Supervised Segmentation Learning*.

 # Resources: